LLNL/axom/src/axom/mint/docs/sphinx/sections/fem.rst

-However, due to their generality and mathematically sound foundation, :ref:`sections/fem`, are often employed in the implementation of other numerical schemes and for various computational operators, e.g., interpolation, integration, etc.
+However, due to their generality and mathematically sound foundation, :ref:`sections/fem`, are often employed in the implementation of other numerical schemes and for various computational operators, e.g. interpolation, integration, etc.

 Mint provides basic support for :ref:`sections/fem` that consists: